Participating in Dry January? Anchorage has more options than ever.

 —Cielito Mocktail Lounge in East Anchorage is open most Saturday and Sunday nights year-round at Cafecito Bonito, from 5 p.m. to midnight, serving tacos and a rotating list of mocktails, at 6307 DeBarr Road.

-—Rage City Vintage in Spenard is open Thursday to Monday, from 2 to 7 p.m., and is closed Tuesday and Wednesday.
+—Rage City Vintage in Spenard is open daily from 12 to 7 p.m.
 The shop and gathering space sells local and vintage art and clothes, and hosts events and shows.
 For a list of all-ages events in January and beyond, visit their website or their shop at 3400 Spenard Road.

-Note: Correction: An earlier version of this article included incorrect opening hours and days for Rage City Vintage.
-Rage City is open every day of the week, not closed Tuesday and Wednesday, and is open 12 to 7 p.m.